-All classrooms will be arranged in such a manner that allows for all desks and student seating areas to face toward the front of the classroom and to be positioned six feet apart to provide physical distancing for students.
+All classrooms will be arranged in such a manner that allows for all desks and student seating areas to face toward the front of the classroom and to be positioned at a minimum of three feet apart to the extent possible to provide physical distancing for students.
 The floors will be marked to highlight desk positions to allow seating areas to be properly reset with physical distancing guidelines following classroom cleanings.